Tower of London Tickets and Tours: how to buy, prices and schedules

 Take advantage of being in the area to go up to the incredible viewpoint of The View from the Shard, on the other side of the river.

 A smart way to move around the big city is the bus with free stops.
-Don't be swayed by the opinion that it's too touristy, because after all, it will allow you to move quickly between the city's sights while still enjoying the sights.
+Don't be swayed by the opinion that it's too touristy, because after all, it will allow you to move quickly between the sights of the city while still enjoying the sights.
 I tell you all about it in the Top London Sightseeing Buses.